nate-thegrate/get_hooked/README.md

 with `get`.

-If the object is only intended to be used by widgets in the same `.dart` file, consider marking it with an annotation to avoid cluttering autofill suggestions:
+If the object is only intended to be used by widgets in the same `.dart` file, consider marking it with an annotation, to avoid cluttering autofill suggestions:

 ```dart
 @visibleForTesting